-Chain of Custody System The type of chain of custody controls an organization is implementing, for example, a mass balance system or a segregated system.
+Chain of CustodyThe type of chain of custody controls an organization is implementing, forSystemexample, a mass balance system or a segregated system.

-Criteria

-The 'content' level of a standard.
+Criteria The 'content' level of a standard.
 Conditions that need to be met in order to achieve a Principle.

-Company

-An organization with operational control, including the right to manage and implement changes at a site-level and responsibility for the management and implementation of operational systems.
+Company An organization with operational control, including the right to manage and implement changes at a site-level and responsibility for the management and implementation of operational systems.
 This may include, for example, legal entities and their majority owned subsidiaries or joint ventures.

-Continual Improvement

-The on-going process of improving performance through establishment of objectives, the use of monitoring, audit findings and management reviews; analyzing information and implementing corrective and preventive actions.
+Continual Improvement Objectives, the use of monitoring, audit findings and management reviews; analyzing information and implementing corrective and preventive actions.